-Green Agenda is an online publishing project that aims to stimulate public discussion and debate and deepen understanding of critical and contemporary green politics and philosophy.
+Green Agenda is an online publishing project that aims to stimulate public discussion and debate, deepening understanding of critical and contemporary ecological politics and thought.
 It is a project of the Green Institute, focussing on publishing essays and interviews that explore the challenges of our time and present creative progressive ideas for the future of Australia and the world.

 Green thinking is responsive to the challenges of our contemporary world and is underpinned by the beliefs found in the four pillars of the green movement around the world: ecological sustainability, social and economic justice, peace and nonviolence and participatory democracy.

-The primary content on Green Agenda is long-form essays, although the Editors welcome content exploring themes and topics relevant to green thinking through other mediums such as interviews, visual projects and other creative content.
+The primary content on Green Agenda is long-form essays, although the editor welcomes content exploring themes and topics relevant to green thinking through other mediums such as interviews, visual projects and other creative content.

 Who can contribute?

-Green Agenda welcomes contributions from anyone who shares and has an interest in exploring ideas that are consistent with progressive and green thinking and its contemporary relevance.
+Green Agenda welcomes contributions from writers, academics, scholar-activists, organisers and citizens who share an interest in exploring ideas that are consistent with progressive and green thinking and its contemporary relevance.

 Green Agenda is a project of the Green Institute which is a not-for-profit organisation with limited resources.
 Green Agenda receives no on-going funding and is funded through individual donations.
-While Green Agenda would like to pay contributors we are unable to do so.
-Writers do retain copyright of their work and are free to republish elsewhere.
-Green Agenda intends to publish an edited book of key essays during 2016.
+We rely on donations to help pay contributors.
+Donate here now.
+We are able to pay up to $200 per piece.